2026 Yellowstone Area Streamflow and Fishing Predictions

 Current Conditions

 - Fall generally saw normal temperatures and a lot of moisture (both rain and snow).
 December saw extremely high moisture, but very high snow levels due to warm temperature.
 January and early February saw record warmth and dryness.
-The middle and beginning of the latter part of February have been near-normal for both temperature and precip.
+The middle and beginning of the latter part of February were near-normal for both temperature and precip.
+Late February and early March were warm and saw near-normal precip.
+Mid-late March have seen record heat and no precip.

 - Snowpack in the Madison and Gallatin basins is below normal, but still higher than most basins in the West.

-- Precipitation during the 2026 water year (which starts Nov 1) has been good, at at least 108% of normal.
+- Precipitation during the 2026 water year (which starts Nov 1) has been good, at at least 103% of normal throughout our operations area.

 - Regardless of location, the snowpack is limited to high elevations.
-High-elevation snow sensors report above normal snow depth and water content, while areas under 8000 feet are below normal to severely below normal.
+High-elevation snow sensors report above normal snow depth and water content, while areas under 8000 feet have essentially melted out already.

 Outlooks for Late Winter and Spring

-Here are some bullet points about outlooks for the remainder of winter (through March at low elevations and April at high elevations) and spring (April through mid-June).
+Here are some bullet points about outlooks for the remainder of winter (winter normally lasts through April at high elevations) and spring (April through mid-June).
 These outlooks come from the National Weather Service Climate Prediction Center.

-- The three-month rolling outlook for March through May is calling for equal chances of normal, above, and below normal for both precip and temperatures.
+- The three-month rolling outlook for April through June is calling for above normal temperatures and below normal precip, exactly what we don’t need.

 - Later in spring and in summer, an El Nino is forecast to form.
 This leads to increased likelihood of above normal temperatures and below normal precip for the entire Rocky Mountain West and Pacific Northwest until fall.